browserstack/browserstack-cypress-cli/README.md

 more about all the options you can use in `browserstack.json` and the possible values.

+Make sure you specify the npm packages that your tests need to run using the `npm_dependencies` option in `run_settings`.

 Then, run your tests on BrowserStack:

 ```bash